-Where does FSCS protection apply?
 There is full FSCS coverage if PACL is 'in default'.

-- Your plan is protected up to 100% of the value of your claim. - Any funds you choose to hold in your pension plan will be included in the value of your claim in the event that PACL is declared 'in default'. - If you hold the Prudential With-Profits Fund in your pension, it is protected 100% in the event of the default of PACL.
+- Your bond is protected up to 100% of the value of your claim. - Any funds you choose to hold in your bond will be included in the value of your claim in the event that PACL is declared 'in default'. - If you hold the Prudential With-Profits funds or PruFund funds in your bond, they are protected 100% in the event of the default of PACL.

-All the other funds we offer, apart from the fund mentioned above, are unit-linked, and invest in other funds managed by non-PACL fund managers.
+All the other funds we offer, apart from those mentioned above, are unit-linked, and invest in other funds managed by non-PACL fund managers.
 FSCS cover does not apply if the non-PACL fund manager were to be 'in default'.